VincentCusson/vincentcusson.github.io/_portfolio/tube.md

 In addition to traditional instruments, we will work with an unusual one: The Tube.
 It is a two meter long flexible plastic tube with a saxophone mouthpiece attached at one end.
 The inspiration comes from the concept of *infra-instrument* described as "restricted in its expressivity, broken or only a portion of a standard instrument" (<a href="#bow2005">Bowers, 2005</a>).
 This allows the performer to maintain a certain level of control over the sound production, articulations, and dynamics developed from years of musical training.
 The cylindrical tube reacts differently than the saxophone body producing inharmonic sounds, overtones, and rich textures.
 Tommy has improvised with tubes in collaborative performances with [Wild Space Dance](https://www.youtube.com/watch?v=G0XABGUDFfA) in Brooklyn (2015), Ensemble AKA for [No Hay Banda](https://www.youtube.com/watch?v=9rotwgh_ZTE) (2017), and with Duo d’Entre-Deux for the co-improvised [Reverberant House](https://www.youtube.com/watch?v=Ho4u9VrFzlE) (2019) produced by Codes d’accès.

-The simplicity of its design is appealing for us since it offers more liberty - as in less physical constraints [magnusson] - for augmenting it with electronics.
+The simplicity of its design is appealing for us since it offers more liberty - as in less physical constraints<!-- [magnusson] --> - for augmenting it with electronics.
 We are now faced with this interesting questions; what happens when you *augment* an *infra* instrument..?

 ### Controller design
 For our first prototype, we plan to model and 3D print the body of the controller.
 It'll have to be fixed to the acoustic instrument without hindrance to the performer.
 An emphasis will be put on the instrumentist preferences regarding some inherent qualities of sensors used for bimanual interactions.
 The use of human-centered design strategies has been proved to be an efficient way to facilitate the learningship of a new digital instrument (<a href="#sulli2021">Sullivan, 2021</a>).
-Custom electronics based on the esp8266 (WIFI enabled Arduino-like boards) will be interfacing the sensors and actuators to relay information between the musician and the musical agent. [image3Dmodel]
+Custom electronics based on the esp8266 (WIFI enabled Arduino-like boards) will be interfacing the sensors and actuators to relay information between the musician and the musical agent. <!-- [image3Dmodel] -->

 ### Aknowledgment